 If you are more likely to take interviews on the go or in the field, it would be wise to purchase a good portable audio recorder with an external mic as well.
 As mentioned earlier you could just use the voice recording feature on your smartphone, but the quality might be severely compromised due to external factors such as wind and the weather, ambient sounds, traffic, etc. The choice of investing in any kind of gear, while advisable is highly subjective.

 In the case of software for recording and editing your podcasts, you could just use GarageBand (pre-loaded on Mac computers) or Audacity (downloadable for Mac & PC).
-Both these softwares are free and directly save your audio as MP3 files, making exporting and editing easier.
-If you are looking for a more powerful software that gives you complete autonomous control, you can use Adobe Audition on the Adobe Creative Cloud subscription ($20 USD).
+Both of these platforms are free and directly save your audio as MP3 files, making exporting and editing easier.
+If you are looking for more powerful software that gives you complete autonomous control, you can use Adobe Audition on the Adobe Creative Cloud subscription ($20 USD).

 Preloaded Templates for Podcasts on GarageBand

 GarageBand is a multitrack audio editor that is capable of generating high-quality audio files for podcasts.
 For beginners in the field with access to a Mac computer or laptop, GarageBand is the ideal software to start off with.
-Not only does it have an easy to understand user interface and great functionality, it also comes with preloaded templates for podcasting – thus you can use this platform with even the basic knowledge of audio editing.
+Not only does it have an easy to understand user interface and great functionality, but it also comes with preloaded templates for podcasting—thus you can use this platform with even the basic knowledge of audio editing.
 Besides, there are several tutorials on YouTube explaining editing specific to podcasting.
-As GarageBand is an Apple entity, you can directly share your finished product on iTunes and to other hosting services.
+As GarageBand is an Apple entity, you can directly share your finished product on iTunes and other hosting services.

 Editing Podcasts in Audacity